By Dominique King

 There are no death records or other evidence to support some tales, but many stories come from credible sources like long-time employees and visitors who know nothing of Punderson's past.

 Televisions, water faucets and lights inexplicably turn off and on in the middle of the night.
 Guests complain of loud noises coming from unoccupied rooms.
 Others report hearing ghostly laughter accompanied by cold blasts of air when there is no breeze or open window nearby.

 Library in notoriously haunted Tower wing.
 Credit: Dominique King, Flickr

 A woman at one of my conferences sensed an unseen visitor sitting on the bed in her room in the lodge's notoriously haunted older wing, an account similar to other stories I found online.

-What is your favorite Ohio ghost story or haunted happening?
+Curious?
+Skeptical?
+What's your favorite Ohio ghost story or haunted happening?

 *This piece was originally published in Aug.
 2011